 We are committed to:

-- Create a social network with less abuse and harassment by design
+- Create a social network with no tolerance for abuse and harassment by design

 - Minimize centralized data collection and respect our user’s privacy